 The younger brother, if you let him, would grow his hair long and his mustache as bushy as possible.
 He much preferred a tee shirt to a button down.
 He loved hanging out with other younger brothers (and sisters) and when they all got together there was a lot of cutting up and laughing.

-The younger brother had taken the responsivity of protecting the community and they generally appreciated him for that.
+The younger brother had taken the responsibility of protecting the community and they generally appreciated him for that.
 He really didn’t care if citizens broke a few rules as long as they were being safe.

 The two brothers loved and respected each other but their personalities and responsibilities made a ripe environment for a picking at and teasing each other.